chatswithjc/godisgood/content/en/docs/book/the-cross.md

 Do you trust God?
 Do you believe God loves you?
 Then you know deep down in your heart, that God will bring all good things to happen to those who love Him.
 God wills into a relationship with us, He sees, he suffers, He walks with us.
 Because He knows, He will turn all things according to His original purpose.

 **"Don't run from suffering; embrace it.
 Follow me and I'll show you how.
 Self-help is no help at all.
 Self-sacrifice is the way, my way, to saving yourself, your true self.
 What good would it do to get everything you want and lose you, the real you?
-What could you ever trade your soul for?"** *(Mark 8: 34-37-The Message)*
+What could you ever trade your soul for?"** *(Mark 8: 34-37)*

 Share with people today, the Good News of a loving God, as if their eternal lives would depend on you.
 Live and love today, as if this would be your last day on earth!
 Nothing matters most!